microsoft/azurelinux/toolkit/README.md

 ## [Understanding build logs](docs/how_it_works/6_logs.md)

-- Info common build logs with a focus on errors and warnings and how to interpret them.
+- Understanding common build logs with a focus on errors and warnings and how to interpret them.

 ## [OS security](docs/security/intro.md)